AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     client_claims?: string;
 };

+// Warning: (ae-missing-release-tag) "SignedHttpRequestParameters" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SignedHttpRequestParameters = Pick<BaseAuthRequest, "resourceRequestMethod" | "resourceRequestUri" | "shrClaims" | "shrNonce" | "shrOptions"> & {
     correlationId?: string;